Want to create interactive content? It’s easy in Genially!

 - Extra care hours for nursing or therapy at home.

-- A short break for providers by having a home health aide help for a few hours.
+- A short break for you or your family by having a home health aide help for a few hours.

 - Special medical supplies like wheelchairs, oxygen, or feeding tubes.